-Sodium is an important mineral and electrolyte necessary for many functions in the body.
-It has an important role in maintaining water balance within cells, and is involved in proper functioning of both nerve impulses and muscles within the body.
+Sodium is an essential mineral and electrolyte necessary for many functions in the body.
+It has an important role in maintaining water balance within cells, and is involved in proper functioning of both nerve impulses and muscle activity within the body.
 Along with potassium, sodium also plays a crucial role in blood pressure regulation.
 Sodium is only needed in small quantities, and the kidneys are responsible for excreting extra sodium from the body.

 Sources of Sodium

 Sodium in Salt—Sodium is a component of salt.
-Table salt is made up of a 1:1 ratio of sodium and chloride, but is 40% sodium and 60% chloride.
+Table salt is made up of a 1:1 ratio of sodium and chloride, but is 40% sodium and 60% chloride by weight.
 The sodium portion of salt is associated with high blood pressure.

 How much Sodium is Required?

-The Adequate Intake (AI) for sodium is 1,500 milligrams daily for males and females ages 9-50.
-This value is less than 1 teaspoon of table salt per day.
+The Adequate Intake (AI) for sodium is 1,500 milligrams per day for males and females ages 19 years and above.
 The maximum recommended level of sodium intake is 2,300 milligrams per day, which is equal to about one teaspoon of table salt.
 On average, nearly 90% of adult Americans consume sodium in amounts that far exceed the maximum recommended level of intake of 2,300 milligrams per day.

 Sodium deficiency is extremely rare, as most Americans over-consume sodium.
 Deficiency usually only occurs with prolonged bouts of fluid loss due to diarrhea, vomiting, or perspiration.
 However, those who have chronic kidney disease who undergo frequent dialysis may also be more likely to develop a sodium deficiency.
 Symptoms of deficiency include nausea, dizziness, and muscle cramps.

 Too much Sodium?

-Osteoporosis: Women who consume excess sodium may be at higher risk for developing osteoporosis even if calcium intake is adequate.
-Some evidence suggests that for each teaspoon of salt (2,000 milligrams of sodium) consumed, considerable calcium is excreted in the urine.
+Women who consume excess sodium may be at higher risk for developing osteoporosis even if calcium intake is adequate.
+There is evidence suggesting that high sodium diets can lead to greater calcium excretion by the kidneys.

-High Blood Pressure or Hypertension: High sodium consumption is one factor involved in the development of high blood pressure, or hypertension.
+High sodium consumption is one factor involved in the development of hypertension.
 Hypertension tends to develop as people age, and can lead to cardiovascular disease.
-Some individuals are “salt sensitive,” so reducing intake of sodium helps to reduce blood pressure levels.
-A high intake of sodium early in life might weaken genetic defenses against developing high blood pressure.
+A high intake of sodium early in life might weaken genetic defenses against developing hypertension.
 Experts recommend reducing sodium intake while blood pressure is still normal, which may decrease the risk for hypertension later in life.

 For those with hypertension or any other special condition, following an overall eating plan known as DASH (Dietary Approaches to Stop Hypertension) and restricting sodium intake to 1,500 milligrams per day, may be useful for lowering blood pressure.
 Increasing potassium intake has also been shown to have beneficial effects for lowering blood pressure.
-For more information about the DASH eating plan or diet and hypertension, see fact sheet Diet and Hypertension and DASHing to Lower Blood Pressure.
+For more information about the DASH eating plan or diet and hypertension, see fact sheet Diet and Hypertension and Understanding the DASH Diet.
 For more information on potassium and the diet, see fact sheet Potassium and the Diet.

 Specific health claims can be made about sodium for food products that meet certain requirements.
-For example, “A diet low in sodium may reduce the risk of high blood pressure, a disease associated with many factors.”
-In order to make a health claim about sodium and hypertension (high blood pressure), the food must be low or very low in sodium.
+For example, “A diet low in sodium may reduce the risk of hypertension, a disease associated with many factors.”
+In order to make a health claim about sodium and hypertension, the food must be low or very low in sodium.
 The following terms describe health claims from products that may help to reduce sodium intake: